makrai/notes/akcay20-Speech-emo-recog-survey.md

   * legal and ethical problems to record and use natural emotions
   * talk-shows, call-center recordings, and similar cases where the involved parties are informed of the recording
-    * not contain all emotions and may not reflect the emotions that are felt.
+    * not contain all emotions and may not reflect the emotions that are felt
   * The actual emotion felt by the speaker and emotions perceived by human annotators may show differences
 * cultural and language effects on SER
-  * several studies available working on cross-language SER.
+  * several studies available working on cross-language SER
   * hE, the results show that current systems and features used are not suffic
   * The intonation of emotions on speech among various languages may show diff
 * multiple speech signals, where the SER system has to choose the signal
   * can be handled via a speech separation algorithm in the preprocessing
-  * current systems fail to notice this problem.
+  * current systems fail to notice this problem

 # 7 concluding remarks